Special Educational Needs

 · Our teaching assistants are very proactive in accessing training and often work together to share good practice through regular TA meetings.
 Local authority specialist teams such as Behaviour Outreach team, HYMs, IAPTs, Children’s Disability Team, Additional Needs Team, SEN Team, School Nurses, Educational Psychologist, CLAS Service, Hearing and Visual Impairment Service, CYPIC team and Social Services, may all be involved in the support of the children or in a consultative role.
 As a school, we are part of the Bury Primary Learning Collaborative and have regular access to specialist SEN training delivered by Bury Additional Needs Team via Primary SENCO Consultation Meetings.

 .
-Mrs Mawdsley the SENCO, is a trained teacher and has worked in educational settings for many years.
-She holds the NASENCO qualification (National Award for Special Educational Needs Coordination).
-Mrs Mawdsley also holds a Diploma as a Trauma and Mental Health Informed Practitioner.
+Miss Johnson, the SENDCo, is a trained teacher and has experience in both mainstream and special educational settings.
+She is currently working towards the NASENCO qualification (National Award for Special Educational Needs Coordination).

 .
-Our pastoral support worker, Mrs Schofield, is a trained counsellor and cognitive behavioural therapist (CBT).
+Our pastoral support worker for the Trust, Mrs Schofield, is a trained counsellor and cognitive behavioural therapist (CBT).

 How will the teaching be adapted for my child with SEND?